targito/TargitoApiPhp/README.md

             - bool   `isOptedIn` - whether the contact is opted in
             - bool   `isOptedOut` - whether the contact is opted out
             - bool   `isNew` - whether the contact is newly created or it existed before
-            - `previousState` - if the contact existed previously, this property will be instance of `\Targito\Api\DTO\Contact\AddContactHistory` otherwise null.
+            - object `previousState` - if the contact existed previously, this property will be instance of `\Targito\Api\DTO\Contact\AddContactHistory` otherwise null.
                 - `AddContactHistory` contains these properties: `bool isOptedIn` and `bool isOptedOut`
 - `editContact`